-Packing List: The checklists below are comprehensive.
-If you bring the items on thepacking lists below, you should be all set.
+Packing List: The check-lists below are comprehensive.
+If you bring the items on the packing lists below, you should be all set.
 If you have questions about any of this, please contact us.
-We want to helpyou make sure you have the right gear along.
+We want to help you make sure you have the right gear along.

-Wash Equipment:

-Please thoroughly wash and dry all equipment, including lines, waders andboots, prior to arrival.
+Wash Equipment: Please thoroughly wash and dry all equipment, including lines, waders and boots, prior to arrival.
 We want to make sure that nasty stuff like whirling disease and didymo don't make it into Mongolia's pristine waters.

-Clothing:

-There might be snow or rain any month, but it's far more likely that the days will be sunny and warm.
+Clothing: There might be snow or rain any month, but it's far more likely that the days will be sunny and warm.
 The evenings will generally be cool, sometimes just below freezing.
 Camp attire is very casual!

-Metal Cleats:

-Please do not bring wading boots with metal cleats or spikes, as they tear up the boats.
+Metal Cleats: Please do not bring wading boots with metal cleats or spikes.
+These tear up the boats.

-Electricity:

-There is no electricity at the camps.
+Electricity: There is no electricity at the camps.
 Please bring required batteries, etc. Many guests now carry small solar chargers.
 These tend to work well.